microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 How to Use?
 -----------

-Get Data
+Generating dump data
 ~~~~~~~~

-Experimental data is dumped automatically while Initializing the experiment
-with following code:
+The dump data from environment is the data source of visualization.
+User needs specify a parameter when creating Env object to determine if needs dump data.
+To generate data, user needs specify "enable-dump-snapshot" parameter with following code:

 .. code-block:: sh